Liam-Malone/configs/README.md

 # configs
-This is a file where I'll be storing all my config and dot files for use across Mac and Linux.
+This is where I'll be storing all my config and dot files for use across Mac and Linux.